Dinesh9928/ScalaCraftingHub/README.md

 # ScalaCraftingHub
-Exploring Scala: A repository for my Scala learning journey.
-Code snippets, discoveries, and progress all in one place.
+"Exploring Scala: A repository for my Scala learning journey.
+Code snippets, discoveries, and progress all in one place."